btrofimov/spark-enterprise-example/README.md

 # spark-enterprise-example

-Example project to demostrate how Spark can serve to enterprize services.
+Example project to demostrate how Spark can help to develop enterprize services.

 The project consists of two versions: respecting command completion and without it.
 Both versions follow to CQRS approach however with some limitation: